Learn how to select default web-safe fonts or add new fonts to your design in Modern Editor.

 Next, set the font in your STYLESHEET.

-You can embed Google fonts in your stylesheet.
-There is wide email client browser support for Google fonts but you should be sure to include fall-back fonts and do testing to make sure you know how the font will render.
+You can use Google fonts in your Modern Editor design.
+There is great browser and email client support for Google fonts.
+Still, be sure to include fall-back fonts and thoroughly test to make sure you know how the font will render.

 First, embed the Google font in the HTML